Published Aug 13, 2025

-Microsoft Teams PowerShell Module requires updated application permissions—RoleManagement.Read.Directory and GroupMember.Read.All—for Entra app authentication starting September 15, 2025.
-Organizations must review and update these permissions in Entra ID to avoid service disruption.
-No changes needed for delegated permissions.
+Starting September 15, 2025, Microsoft Teams PowerShell Module requires updated application permissions for Entra applications using Administrative Units: RoleManagement.Read.Directory for all and GroupMember.Read.All for specific cmdlets.
+Organizations must review and update these permissions to avoid service disruption.

 Introduction

-These changes are designed to ensure that Entra applications used for backend access to Teams PowerShell are properly scoped and secured.
+These changes are designed to ensure that Entra applications with Administrative Units used for backend access to Teams PowerShell are properly scoped and secured.
 If your organization uses Entra applications to automate or manage Teams via PowerShell, action is required to avoid service disruption.

 When will this happen